EtherCS/arete/README.md

 fab localShard
 ```

-This command may take a long time the first time you run it (compiling rust code in `release` mode may be slow) and you can customize a number of benchmark parameters in `fabfile.py`.
-When the benchmark terminates, it displays a summary of the execution similarly to the one below.
+This command may take a long time the first time you run it (compiling rust code in `release` mode may be slow) and you can customize a number of benchmark parameters in `fabfile.py/localShard`.
+When the benchmark terminates, it displays a summary of the execution similarly to the one below (under a local server with 48 CPU cores, 128 GB of RAM, and a 10 TB SSD).

 ```text
 -----------------------------------------